What changes should be made to create a safer home for a person with Alzheimer's disease?

 - Research suggests that even mild Alzheimer's disease is associated with an increased risk of accidents.
 It is important to check with your state’s Department of Motor Vehicles to learn the procedure for evaluating the patient's driving ability.
 Many areas will perform a thorough “driver safety evaluation” to determine if it is safe for the person to continue to drive.
 If there is any impairment in vision, depth perception or judgment, the person with Alzheimer's disease should not be driving.

 - Take a photo of your loved one that could be used if he or she were to wander.

-- Keep photos and music around that uplift your spirit.
+- Keep photos around that are uplifting.

 - Play music that your loved one enjoys.

 - Use signs or simple pictures to label items or explain how to do something.
 Use signs or labels to mark areas of potential danger -- for example, add labels “hot” and “cold” to water faucet handles; add the label “don’t touch” or “hot” to identify items such as toasters, oven and iron.

 - Check the temperature on the water heater.
 Set no higher than 120 degrees Farenheit to prevent burns.

 - Make sure the temperature and climate in the living area are comfortable.